washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 ## Stream with Broadcast

 The most excitment part about gRPC of couse is its streaming ability.
 Though it's no easy feat to implement that for beginners of concurrency programming (like me).
-I hope I can ease your pain when implenting the gRPC streaming with broadcast like feature.
+I hope I can ease your pain when implenting the gRPC streaming with broadcast.

 The basic here are: